Can I set up a super fund for my kids?

 If you do set up a super fund for a child, be sure to keep an eye on fund fees, which can eat away at low balances.

-Student Super, which focuses on super for younger Australians, charges zero fees on balances under $1000, plus a 50% discount on admin fees on balances between $1000 and $4999.
+Student Super, which focuses on super for younger Australians, charges zero fees on balances under $1000, plus loyalty discounts for members.

 The benefits of starting a child's super fund